Extras API¶

 Asynchronous SQL adapter using SQLAlchemy 2.x asyncio for database operations.

-This adapter provides async methods to: - Execute SQL queries asynchronously and convert results to Pydantic models - Insert Pydantic models as rows into database tables asynchronously - Support for various async SQL databases through SQLAlchemy - Handle connection pooling and async context management
+This adapter provides async methods to: - Execute SQL queries asynchronously and convert results to Pydantic models - Insert Pydantic models as rows into database tables asynchronously - Update, delete, and upsert operations through configuration - Execute raw SQL with parameterized queries - Support for various async SQL databases through SQLAlchemy - Handle connection pooling and async context management

 Attributes: